studentinsights/studentinsights/our-work.md

 ## Class lists
-This project started from the needs of a few teachers to make the class list process easier and has become so much more meaningful as we think about equity in schools.
-In many schools, teams of teachers gathered in the Spring to create class lists for their students as they move to the next grade.
-Typically, each student’s name is written on a card, possibly with some extra information on it such as gender, special education/ELL status, academic proficiency, and behavior.
-The cards were then moved around until the teams determined that they had created the best possible lists.
+This project started from the needs of a few teachers to make the class list process easier and became even more meaningful as we started talking with folks about equity in the process.
+In many schools, teams of teachers gathered in the spring to create class lists for their students as they move to the next grade.
+Typically, each student's name would be written on a card, possibly with some extra information on it such as gender, special education or English learner designation, academic proficiency, and behavior.
+The cards were then moved around until the teams determined that each list had the makings of a strong classroom community.
 Many educators felt that not only was this incredibly time-consuming and inefficient, but also prone to errors, biases, and favoritism.

 <img src="img/class-list.png" class="InlineImage" />

 So we worked with several teams of teachers to mock-up, design, and test a new way to do it.
 By dragging and dropping names into different possible classes, teachers could see how the composition changed on a variety of measures.
-Teachers could then also write notes to their principal about their thinking behind their decisions (Who should be together?
-Who shouldn’t?
-What combinations work best for service delivery?
-What should be the mix of high, middle, low academically performing students in a classroom?)
-The tool was rolled out to all Somerville grades 1-5 teachers in June of 2017, with teachers reporting that it saved them an enormous amount of time, allowing better conversations to happen about class make-ups and leading to more balanced/equitable classrooms.

-What does a more balanced and equitable classroom assignment process mean?
-How do we know if this tool helped us make classes look more balanced and equitable in the Fall of 2018 than they did in the Fall of 2017?
-We are currently working on these thorny questions with a team of graduate students and to figure out what changes we need to make to the tool for the upcoming year.
+In the process, we worked with teams across K8 schools to put together guidelines for how this process works at it's best.
+The first recommendation was for teams to start the process by asking: *What's our plan for creating classroom communitites?*  and writing their thinking out.
+We found that some teams start with considering social dynamics, splitting up students who are leaders or who don't work well together.
+Others start creating groups with diverse academic strengths.

+We then did a training with all Somerville teachers grades 1-5 who were interested, and almost all classroom teams used Student Insights to make their classroom lists.
+To finish, they submitted their final class lists to the building principal along with any other notes about their rationale.
+Over the summer, as enrollment changed or other issues came up, principals could look back at the intent of the teaching teams and consider that when making any changes.
+Finally, these changes would be visible to the classroom teaching teams as well to close the feedback loop.
+In collecting feedback afterward, educators found that the new process encouraged better conversations during the process, saved time, and helped them create more equitable communities.

+This also created an interesting research question that we're working on ahead of next school year - what does an strong classroom community look like, and what does equity within the class assignment process mean?
+These are tough questions for any school community, and we're excited to continue working on this in ours, and with researcher colleagues on ways to frame and explore this question together.
+We're also excited about the opportunity to incorporate parent or student input earlier in this process as well - many schools gathered input from students and families before beginning the process, but that was done outside of Student Insights.
+We'd love to explore improving the end-to-end experience for students and families as well.

 ## Grades and academic supports